duracelltomi/gtm4wp/readme.txt

 If your WordPress theme is compatible with the additions of WordPress 5.2 then this plugin will place this second code to the right place.
 Users of the Genisis theme, GeneratePress theme, Elementor, Oxygen Builder and Beaver Builder Theme will also have this placed correctly.
-To utilize this, use the "Codeless" placement option.
+To utilize this, set the compatibility mode in plugin options to off.

-All other users can place this second code snippet using a custom PHP code ("Custom" placement option) or select the so called "Footer" option to add the code lower in the code (it is not the recommended way but will work)
+All other users can place this second code snippet using a custom PHP code ("Manually coded" option) or select the so called "Footer" option to add the code lower in the code (it is not the recommended way but will work)

 = Basic data included =